ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   Interval interval;
   HpkeCiphertext leader_encrypted_agg_share;
   HpkeCiphertext helper_encrypted_agg_share;
-} Collection;
+} CollectionJobResp;
 ~~~

-A `Collection`'s media type is "application/dap-collection".
-The structure
+A `CollectionJobResp`'s media type is "application/dap-collection-job-resp".
+The
-includes the following:
+structure includes the following:

 * `part_batch_selector`: Information used to bind the aggregate result to the
   query.
 For leader-selected tasks, this includes the batch ID assigned to the